-- 1 Using the Set, Down, and Up switches, select Bi-Phase/Tach Pulses Per Frame (bIPH PPF): - 2 Press the Set switch again.
-The LED Time Code Display will switch to display the current PPF value. - 3 Use the Down and Up switches to scroll through the parameter values (range is from 2 to 255 pulses per frame).
-Holding either switch will scroll at a faster speed. - 4 When you have chosen your desired option, press Set.
+- 1 Press Set, and use the Up or Down switches to display Bi-Phase/Tach Pulses Per Frame (bIPH PPF): - 2 Press Set.
+The LED Time Code Display will switch to display the current PPF value. - 3 Use the Down and Up switches to scroll through the parameter values (from 2 to 255 pulses per frame).
+Holding either switch will scroll at a faster speed. - 4 Press Set.